Aussiemon/Vermintide-JHF-Mods/README.md

 Full Setup Instructions:
 ----------------------------------------------------------------

-**Many of the mods in the JHF Modpack are disabled by default.
+**Many mods in the JHF Modpack are disabled by default.
 Enable their respective settings in Mod Settings to activate them.**

 1. Unpack .zip file.
 Drag mods folder to \<game folder\>\binaries.
 Merge and overwrite existing files or folders.